reef-technologies/handbook/README.md

 In case you have no preferences, we recommend using [VeraCrypt](https://www.veracrypt.fr/en/Home.html).
 A step-by-step instruction for the installation process can be found [here](docs/VeraCrypt.md).

-## 3. Configuring your development environment
+## Configuring your development environment

 > **Note** This section applies only to Software Developer positions after the 1st stage of the Trial Period.

 Follow the instructions laid out in [Development environment setup](docs/Developer_environment_setup.md).

-## 5. Configure your Google Account and GitHub
+## Configure your Google Account and GitHub

-Since you've already configured your virtual machine, any logon to company accounts is done through the VM.

 ### Enable 2-step authorization for your Google Account